zznate/byotransport-cassandra/README.md

     import urllib; urllib.quote("{ json -> if (json.getString('value').toInteger() > 21) return json else return null }")

 ## Details
-There are basically two classes you will be required to extend in order to build your own transport.
-Specifically:

-- o.a.c.service.CassandraDaemon
-- o.a.c.service.CassandraDaemon.Server
+There are two aspects to which we'll need to pay attention: configuraiton and implemementation.
+First we'll discuss configuration.

+### Configuration
 Useful properties to control in your Daemon implementation (and the defaults in this project):

 Property Name | Description | Default